 - There is a known issue that causes unstable WireGuard VPN connections if you are in dual-WAN load balancing mode.
 If you run into this issue, please contact us at email@example.com.

 Tap the VPN Server icon on your box's main page in the Firewalla app, then tap the WireGuard button to turn it on.

 If you have an IPv6 address that you'd like to use to set up your VPN server, you can manually specify your server's IP type (and WAN interface if needed).
-You can read more about this feature and how to use it in our box version 1.976 release notes.
+To do this, tap your server's Setup, then tap DDNS.
+You can then modify its IP Address Type and WAN Interface as needed.